-While enrolling Aanya in a preschool, I hadn’t bothered to inquire much about the other preschools in the area.
-I was more than happy with the facts that the school was good and so close that I could walk Aanya to the school.
+While enrolling my daughter in a good preschool, I hadn’t bothered to inquire much about the other good preschools in the area.
+I was more than happy with the facts that the preschool was good and so close that I could walk my toddler to the school.
 And of course, the fee was affordable too.

 But later as I talked to my friends who had visited all the schools in the vicinity and stressed themselves out before settling on a good preschool for their child; it made me wonder about the wisdom of my decision.
 Had I settled for less?
 So I made an agenda to find out about the preschools to know what the commotion was all about.

 School type: Did you know there are different types of preschool programs?
 No. Well, don’t be embarrassed.
 I didn’t know that either.
 Apparently, there are programs such as

 You can learn about them in detail on this link.